 Puppy feeding guide: Get some expert advice

 The first thing you need to do is talk to your vet.
-The veterinarian will examine your pup and provide the best information about what food will be most nutritious, how often you should feed your puppy, and how to determine what amount of food to offer.
+The veterinarian will examine your pup and provide the best information about what food will be most nutritious, how often to feed a puppy, and how to determine what amount of food to offer.

 Your vet will be your source of good advice for any issues you might face with your puppy.